iamsnkr/kafka_logistics_data_processing/readme.md

 - Endpoints are provided to interact with MongoDB collections.
 - Example endpoints include filtering specific JSON documents and aggregating data based on certain criteria.

-### API Development

-An API (`app.py`) is developed using Flask and MongoDB Atlas:

-- Endpoints are provided to interact with MongoDB collections.
-- Example endpoints include filtering specific JSON documents and aggregating data based on certain criteria.

 ### Example Endpoints

 For detailed examples and to explore API endpoints, refer to the [Postman Collection](/logistics_data_processing/logistics_api_collection.postman_collection.json) provided with this repository.
 The collection includes request examples for: